NIKI758/Target_case_study_SQL/README.md

-Business Case Study: Target Brazil - Unveiling Insights through SQL Data Analysis Introduction
+Business Case Study: Target Brazil - SQL Data Analysis Introduction
-Target, a globally recognized retail giant, is celebrated for its commitment to value, innovation, and exceptional guest experiences.
-This case study centers on Target's operations in Brazil, offering a detailed exploration of a dataset encompassing 100,000 orders placed between 2016 and 2018.
-This rich dataset spans multiple dimensions, including order status, pricing strategies, payment and shipping efficiency, customer demographics, product attributes, and customer satisfaction.
+Target, a globally renowned retail brand, is celebrated for its commitment to delivering exceptional value, innovation, and an unmatched guest experience.
+This case study focuses on Target's operations in Brazil and offers insights into 100,000 orders placed between 2016 and 2018.
+The dataset encompasses a wide range of dimensions, including order status, pricing strategies, payment and shipping efficiency, customer demographics, product attributes, and customer satisfaction levels.

-Dataset Overview
+The Dataset
-The dataset comprises eight distinct CSV files, each providing specific insights:
+The dataset consists of eight CSV files, each providing specific information:

-customers.csv: Customer data, including unique IDs, zip codes, and locations. sellers.csv: Seller details, including unique IDs, zip codes, and locations. order_items.csv: Order-related information, including order and product IDs, prices, and shipping details. geolocation.csv: Geographic data, encompassing zip codes, latitude, longitude, and city names. payments.csv: Payment-related details, including payment types, installments, and amounts. orders.csv: Comprehensive order data, featuring order status, timestamps, and delivery specifics. reviews.csv: Customer reviews, complete with review scores, comments, and timestamps. products.csv: Product attributes, such as category names, descriptions, and physical dimensions.
+customers.csv: Customer data, including unique IDs, zip codes, and locations. sellers.csv: Seller details, including unique IDs, zip codes, and locations. order_items.csv: Order-related information, including order and product IDs, prices, and shipping details. geolocation.csv: Geographical information, including zip codes, latitude, longitude, and city names. payments.csv: Payment-related data, including payment types, installments, and amounts. orders.csv: Order details, including order status, timestamps, and delivery information. reviews.csv: Customer reviews, including review scores, comments, and timestamps. products.csv: Product attributes, including category names, descriptions, and physical dimensions.
 Problem Statement
-As a data analyst/scientist at Target, your mission is to extract invaluable insights from this dataset and provide actionable recommendations.
-Your objectives encompass:
+As a data analyst/scientist at Target, your mission is to analyze this dataset to extract valuable insights and provide actionable recommendations.
+Your objectives include:

 Data Exploration

-Importing the dataset and conducting exploratory analysis to understand its structure, including data types in the "customers" table.
+Import the dataset and conduct exploratory analysis to understand its structure and characteristics, including data types in the "customers" table.

-Determining the timeframe of order placement.
+Determine the timeframe during which orders were placed.

-Counting the cities and states of customers who ordered during the specified period.
+Count the cities and states of customers who ordered during the specified period.

 In-Depth Exploration

-Identifying trends in the number of orders placed over the years.
+Identify any trends in the number of orders placed over the past years.

-Analyzing monthly seasonality in order placements.
+Analyze monthly seasonality in terms of the number of orders placed.

-Determining the preferred time of day for Brazilian customers to place orders.
+Determine the preferred time of day for Brazilian customers to place orders (dawn, morning, afternoon, or night).

 Evolution of E-commerce Orders

-Examining the month-on-month number of orders in each state.
+Examine the month-on-month number of orders placed in each state.

-Exploring the distribution of customers across states.
+Explore the distribution of customers across all states.

 Impact on Economy

-Analyzing the financial aspect, including order prices and freight costs.
+Analyze the financial aspect of e-commerce, including order prices, freight costs, and more.

-Calculating the percentage increase in order costs from 2017 to 2018.
+Calculate the percentage increase in order costs from 2017 to 2018 (considering months from Jan to Aug).

+Calculate the total and average order prices for each state.

-Calculating total and average order prices and freight costs for each state.
+Calculate the total and average order freight costs for each state.

 Sales, Freight, and Delivery Analysis

-Calculating the delivery time for each order.
+Calculate the number of days taken to deliver each order from the purchase date as delivery time.

-Determining the difference between estimated and actual delivery dates.
+Calculate the difference (in days) between the estimated and actual delivery dates of orders.

+Identify the top 5 states with the highest and lowest average freight values.

-Identifying states with the highest and lowest average freight values and delivery times.
+Identify the top 5 states with the highest and lowest average delivery times.

-Recognizing states where delivery significantly outpaces estimated times.
+Determine the top 5 states where order delivery significantly outpaces the estimated delivery date.

 Payment Analysis

-Examining month-on-month orders placed using different payment types.
+Find the month-on-month number of orders placed using different payment types.

-Analyzing the distribution of orders based on payment installments.
+Analyze the distribution of orders based on the payment installments paid.

 Conclusion
-Through comprehensive SQL data analysis, this study aims to unearth critical insights into Target's Brazilian operations.
-These insights will serve as the foundation for strategic decisions, optimizing operations, and enhancing the overall customer experience.
-By leveraging SQL queries and data analysis, Target is poised for continued success in the dynamic Brazilian market.
+Through comprehensive SQL data analysis, this study aims to uncover critical insights into Target's operations in Brazil.
+These insights will guide strategic decisions, enhance operational efficiency, and elevate the overall customer experience.
+SQL queries and data analysis play a pivotal role in translating data into actionable recommendations for Target's continued success in the Brazilian market.

 ## Creator